getnowNewGmbH/react-native-honeywell-scanner/README.md

 # React Native Honeywell Scanner

+## Changes to the original forked repo

+To support EAN13, code in the `android/src/main/java/nl/volst/HoneywellScanner/HoneywellScannerModule.java` file has been updated to send 'check digit'.

+## Info

 This package works with Honeywell devices that have an integrated barcode scanner, like the Honeywell Dolphin CT50.
 This package was fully tested with a CT50, since the SDK is not specific to the CT50 other devices will likely work as well but this is not guaranteed.

 **Tip**: Use [react-native-camera](https://github.com/react-native-community/react-native-camera) as fallback for devices that don't have an integrated scanner; it has an integrated barcode scanner by using the camera.